-Table 3 provides the maximum points awarded under each selection criteria for the 2019 QAP.
+Table 3 provides the maximum points awarded under each selection criteria for the 2020 QAP.

 - Six points are meaningful in the selection process and should influence the decisions of developers.
 In many years, there is only a one point difference between the last project selected for credits and the first one not selected.
 There are often several projects within six points of the selection threshold.
-For example, with the October 2017 selections, 9 of the 40 applications for 9% tax credits scored within this range. - The six points for cost containment are no more than the points awarded for workforce housing, location efficiency, economic integration, and homelessness.
-Developers do not have an incentive to sacrifice those other funding priorities to achieve cost containment.
+For example, with the November 2018 selections, 15 of the 45 applications for 9% tax credits scored within this range. - The six points for cost containment are no more than the points awarded for workforce housing, location efficiency, economic integration, homelessness, people with disabilities, and large families.
+Developers do not have an incentive to sacrifice those other funding priorities to achieve cost containment. - Finally, developers cannot sacrifice quality and energy efficiency because all developments must meet our design and green standards.